Student Services and Resources

 - In addition to nutrition services provided by GVSU Recreation and Wellness, GVSU employs a Registered Dietician Nutritionist who is available for nutrition consultations with students.
 Appointments can be scheduled virtually to allow access for students at both the main and distant campuses.

-The PAS program is committed to providing the necessary tools and supports for academic success to students at the Grand Rapids and Traverse City campus.
+Academic services are available to students at the Grand Rapids and Traverse City campuses.
+The PAS program is committed to providing the necessary tools and supports for academic success to students at both campuses.
 These tools include advising, tutoring, remediation support, library resources and services, computing and technology resources and services, disability support services, and access to the GVSU Student Academic Success Center.

 - Advising: All students in the PAS program are assigned a PAS program faculty advisor upon admission.
 Program advisors monitor student progression to achieving program-defined competencies and are available to provide academic and personal support as needed.
 In addition to program advisors, PAS students can access university advising services.
 Students enrolled in both campuses can schedule appointments at the CHP Student Service Office for academic advising.
 Students enrolled in Traverse City can also access academic advising services through the Traverse City Regional Center Student Services.